Cercocarpus traskiae: Description

 While there are sometimes many seedlings noted, the seedling survival rate and rate of recruitment are quite low.
 As of 2007, there are only seven adult trees capable of reproduction, all located in Wild Boar Gully, and most of these are very old.

 Conservation

 The Catalina Island mountain mahogany is threatened by ungulates such as deer, and feral goats and pigs.
-The goats have been removed from the island, and fencing has been placed to prevent the remaining animals from touching the plants.
+Introduced goats have been removed from the island.
+Introduced mule deer remain on Catalina Island and may threaten the survival of the species.
+Fencing has been placed to prevent the remaining animals from touching the plants.

 This rare species hybridizes with its relative, Cercocarpus betuloides, a situation that may lead to genetic swamping of the rare plant.
 This hybridization may be made more likely by the animals' disturbance of the habitat.
 Many of the seedlings and saplings growing today may be hybrids.

 The population of pure Cercocarpus traskiae is not increasing and the species is entirely dependent on human intervention today.